marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

      - **Unemployment (% of total labor force) (modeled ILO estimate)**:  represents the percentage of the labor force that is unemployed but actively seeking work, as estimated by the International Labour Organization (ILO).

-## Exploratory Data Analysis - HDI
+## Exploratory Data Analysis - HDI dataset

 **1.** **Erros & Data Completness**:
    + There were no errors.